 In Michigan, your employer may require you see a particular physician for the first ten days of your treatment.
 Following these ten days, you may choose your own physician, but you must inform your employer of your intended physician.

-If you do return to work after your injury, but you earn less than you did at the time of your injury, you will receive some monetary benefit to account for your loss of earning power.
+If you do return to work after your injury, but you earn less than you did at the time of your injury, you will receive partial benefits to account for your loss of earning power.
 These benefits are 80% of the difference in your wages, subject to the same maximum mentioned above.

 Your lost-wage benefits, by law, must start no later than fourteen days after your employer has notice of your disability.

 If, once you have recovered to the full extent possible from your injury, you are unable to return to your previous employment, you are eligible for vocational rehabilitation services.
 A vocational counselor will work with you to create a plan for job retraining so that you can return to your previous employer in another position, or have the skills necessary to look for work elsewhere.